 While some medications taken for chronic conditions may trigger insomnia, yoga for insomnia is a natural sleep remedy.
 Yoga lowers stress levels, calms the mind, and relieves tension in the body.
-Yogic breathing, taking long, slow breathes, can have a naturally calming and sedating effect on the body, signaling the nervous system to release.
-Yoga allows you to feel the areas of the body that are tense and still holding onto the day and gradually let go, eventually teaching yourself to relax more fully.
-Many of the poses also send blood to the head, helping calm running thoughts.
+Yogic breathing: taking long, slow breathes, can have a naturally calming and sedating effect on the body, signalling the brain to start releasing relaxing hormones in the brain.
+Yoga allows you to feel the areas of the body that are tense.
+Yoga can help you gradually let go of this tension.
 Even the very foundations of yoga such as mindfulness encourage sleep and combat insomnia.
-Foundations such as mindfulness teach you to live in the moment, leaving behind the stressors of the past that cannot be changed, and accepting and releasing your emotions rather than allowing them to send your mind into a frenzy and create stress.
+Mindfulness teaches you to live in the moment, leaving behind the stressors of the past that cannot be changed, and accepting and releasing your emotions rather than allowing them to send your mind into a frenzy and create stress.

 Yoga is a natural remedy for insomnia that is incredibly helpful and therapeutic for many people.
 Try out these five yoga poses for insomnia!

-1 – Child's Pose: Sit on top of your legs, laying your torso over them and extending your arms forwards while your forehead rests on your mat.
+1 – Child's Pose: Place a couple of pillows or bolsters in between your knees.
+Sit on top of your feet with your knees as wide as the mat.
+Start to walk your hands forward until your forehead reaches the pillow.
+Turn your head to one side.
+After a few minutes, switch sides.
 This stretch relives tension in the body and sends blood to the brain, calming the mind.

 2 – Legs-up-the-Wall Pose: Lay on your back about six inches from the wall with your legs extended up the wall and your palms facing the ceiling.
 You can move closer to the wall if your legs can safely handle a bigger stretch.
 Lifting the legs sends blood rushing to the heart, which soothes the body.

 4 – Reclining Twist Pose: Lay on your back and bend one leg into your chest and then across your body while the other leg remains extended along the ground, repeating this with your other leg as well.
-You can also extend an arm (extend your right arm if you are crossing your right leg over your body) and gaze in the direction of that arm.
 This twist can help relieve tension from your spine and your day ad can aid in digestion.

 5 – Reclining Butterfly Pose: Lay on your back with your legs bent and your palms facing the ceiling.
 Alternatively, you may place your right hand over your heart and your left hand over your stomach.
 Allow your bent legs to fall open against the floor while the soles of your feet touching, creating a diamond shape with your lower body.
 This pose relieves tension in the hips and legs while encouraging you to focus on calm breaths.